 They also coordinate access to filming on cable cars and other public transportation, along with street or lane closures.

-Not every situation requires a film permit in San Fran, but there are plenty of instances where you’d likely need to apply for one.
+Not every situation requires a film permit in San Francisco, but there are plenty of instances where you’d likely need to apply for one.

 Insurance must be sent to Film SF by the insurance company.
 Your insurance provider can submit the Certificate of Insurance (COI) after applying for a permit.
 However, you will not receive the permit until you submit your insurance.